madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 | The first revision of the paper *Regressions and Integral Equations* was
   dated 01/14/2009.
-| The current version was published on 04/27/2009.
+| The current version was updated on 04/27/2009.

 .. _reei1-sec1: